goatshriek/wrapture/docs/examples/basic/README.md

         - "stove.h"
 ```

-Next, we'll describe our only constructor function.
+Next, we describe our only constructor function.
 We'll do this by specifying
-its name, parameters, the include it is declared in, and its return type:
+its name, parameters, the include file it is declared in, and its return type:

 ```yaml
     constructors: